obertscheiderfhwn/RTMsim/README.md

 CTRIA3 587 0 262 333 259
 CTRIA3 588 0 232 259 333
 ```
 Nodes are described by the keyword `GRID`, followed by a grid number, followed by a blank and three fileds with the x, y and z coordinates of the node.
 The triangular cells are defined by the keyword `CTRIA3`, followed by a cell number, followed by a zero, followed by the three node numbers which constitute the cell.
 Nodes and elements need not be sorted nor starting with one.
 Cell sets are defined by the keyword `SET` followed by ` N = ` and the cell numbers separated by commas.
 Not more than 6 cell numbers per line.
 If another line is required for additional cell numbers, these follow after 8 blanks.
 Up to four sets can be defined.
-Mesh files of this type can be created with common meshing tools.
-The authors used Altair HyperWorks but also free software tools like SALOMEMECA, GMSH or NETGEN can be used.

 ## Input parameters